 With enough determination who knows what could come outta this journey?
 Your career could actually end up way better than expected 😉

-Type 10: Photography as a Good Business
+Type 10: Photography

-Are you seeing a whole lot of potential for an awesome photography business but you’re also overwhelmed by the competitive market?
+Are you seeing a whole lot of potential for an awesome photography business in Kenya but you’re also overwhelmed by the competitive market?
 Don’t panic yet!
 Starting a photography business can be really challenging, especially here in Kenya, but if you have the skills and determination to push through, you can make it work!

 Defining Photography as a Business